Mkelly0717/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Next, we impute the missing values into a new data set called **new_data**.
 First we create **new_data** as a copy of **data**.
-Now the the strategy used to populate the missing step values is to calculate the mean value of its interval during the day across the entire data set.
+Now the strategy used to populate the missing step values is to calculate the mean value of its interval during the day across the entire data set.
 This information is already stored in the dataset **mean_steps_per_interval**.
 We loop over the rows in **data** and copy the step value if it exists or replace it with the calculated mean if is missing with the value for that interval in **mean_steps_per_interval**.

 ```r
 new_data <- data